 The College is required to maintain a Daily Crime Log for the purpose of recording any criminal incidents or alleged criminal incidents that are reported to or identified by Campus Safety and Security or Security Operations and Systems (SOS).
-These divisions are extensions of the Office of College Compliance and Ethics.
 The Daily Crime Log is housed within the Office of College Compliance and Ethics and reflects all crimes reported (including Clery crimes) that occurred on campus-defined geography.
 The Daily Crime Log does not include violations of college policies unless those violations are also a violation of law.
 Reported crimes are placed into the Daily Crime Log within two business days after a crime has been reported.
-Received reports are cataloged by the Director of College Compliance and Ethics with the date reported, date incident occurred, crime location, nature of incident, and the disposition of the incident.
+Received reports are cataloged by the date reported, date incident occurred, crime location, nature of incident, and the disposition of the incident.
 The most recent 60 days of the Daily Crime Log are available for immediate public inspection in the Office of College Compliance and Ethics, 1375 S. Clare Avenue, Harrison, Michigan or 2600 S. Summerton Road, Mt.
 Pleasant, Michigan; Monday through Friday between 8:30 AM and 4:30 PM.
 Crime Logs older than 60 days will be made available, upon request and free of charge, within two business days.
-Requests for Logs older than 60 days can be made to the Office of College Compliance and Ethics at either campus location by emailing sos@midmich.edu or by contacting (989) 386-6622 ext.
-394. Students, faculty and staff are encouraged to periodically review these logs to become more familiar with the types of criminal incidents that may impact the College's campus community and the locations of these incidents.
+Requests for Logs older than 60 days can be made to the Office of College Compliance and Ethics at either campus location or by emailing sos@midmich.edu.
+Students, faculty and staff are encouraged to periodically review these logs to become more familiar with the types of criminal incidents that may impact the College's campus community and the locations of these incidents.